marchah/CoinOps-LEDBlinky-Integration/README.md

 - Need to test if servostick is working
 - Move `plugins` folder outside of each Gems folder to only have one, will make maintenance easier

-### Gems

-- have instructions to launch game `Sonic` on Genesis and `GNC` on SNES, didn't see them on the frontend so not handle by LEDBlinky yet.

 ## Testing

 ### Gems